AraBlocks/ara-util/README.md

 > **Stability: 2** - Stable

 Estimates the cost of a transaction.
 The returned value can be a particular denomination, defaults to `ether`.
+You can find valid denomination values [here](https://web3js.readthedocs.io/en/1.0/web3-utils.html#fromwei).

 - `tx` - `EthereumTx` object of the transaction
 - `denomination` - unit to return the cost in